Mini-ghost/vorms/docs/api/use-form.md

 ### onSubmit (Required)

-This is your form submission handler.
-It is passed your forms `values`.
-If has validation error, this will not be invoked.
+This is your form submission handler, witch will pass your form's `values`.
+But this will not be called if there are validation errors.

 - Type